alxn0/zet/23/README.md

 See p.412 of Legendre and Legendre (2014)[^ref2]

 ### Consideration
- We can use non metric correlation (e.g., Kendall's tau or Spearman's rho) if we are interested in the geometric structure of the dendrogram instead of the actual length of the branch.
+ We can use non metric correlation (e.g., Kendall's $\tau$ or Spearman's $\rho$) if we are interested in the geometric structure of the dendrogram instead of the actual length of the branch.
 - A cophenetic correlation cannot be tested for significance as cophenetic distances are not independant from the original ressemblance.
 - Alternatively, the comparison of the same clustering applied to *different data sets* about the same objects can be statisticaly compared in terms of significance.